sbh111/TravelingSalesman/README.md

-# The Traveling Salesman Problem
+# The Travelling Salesman Problem
-The Traveling Salesman Problem is a famous problem in CS.
+The Travelling Salesman Problem is a famous problem in CS.
 The premise is simple, given a list of 'cities' find the best tour/route that visits all of them.
 It is in the NP-Complete Class of problems, meaning there is no polynomial exact solution.
 The best we can do is find optimizations instead of exact solutions.
 This project explores 2 algorithms to find